Karatsuban/Connect4_Networked/README.md

 Each source file in this repository contains the code for a server and a client to play the game of Connect4 over the network.
 Each player can use a different version of the server/client as they are compatible.

-## Setup

-For the time being, games can only be hosted at the address 127.0.0.1, at the port 8080.
-You should make sure this port is not already in use before playing.

-### Setup for the C file

-This file is to be compiled under Linux with the command :
-> $ gcc NWC4.c

-### Setup for the Python file

-No particular setup is needed.
-Just make sure you have Python3.X installed on your system.

 ## Use

 One player is the host, the other is the client.
-The host must execute their file with the parameter '-h' (for host).
-The other just has to execute their file with no argument at all.
+Games can be hosted at any ip adress available (only tested on private IPV4 addresses), but the port number used is 8080
+You should make sure this port is not already in use before playing.
+You can launch you file with the following (optionnal) arguments (in any order) :
+- --host : specify you will be the host
+- X.Y.Z.A : any IPV4 address

+Make sure the two players use the same adress and that only one of them is the host!

 ## Updates to come

-+ Being able to chose an address and a port number via command line parameters
-+ Foolproof every function that needs it
-+ Add a server/client in Java
-+ Prettify the output
++ Use any size of 'board' to play on